-203. The resettlement of ISFs is a major issue in this Project especially since the Bank's policy on Involuntary Resettlement is triggered.
+211. The resettlement of ISFs will trigger the Bank's policy on Involuntary Resettlement.
 ISFs along waterways leading to the pumping stations are aware that their houses and structures, and the waste they contribute obstruct the flow of water and affect the efficiency of the pumping stations.
-Respondents in Vitas said that they are willing to move out of danger zones provided that they are relocated in livable areas where they can earn a living and their children can go to school.
+Respondents in Vitas said that they are ready to move out of danger zones provided that they are relocated in livable areas where they can earn a living and their children can go to school.
 In Tripa de Gallina where some ISFs in Maricaban Creek have already been relocated, respondents who used to be neighbors with them said that they missed their neighbors but claimed that fewer ISFs led to easier water flow and lower floodwaters in the community.
 However, barangay officials said that remnants of their structures contribute to the garbage in waterways and remain as obstructions.
 In general, barangay officials find coordinating with national government agencies in charge of relocating ISFs smooth.
 However, they appealed for proper relocation for ISFs because they are put in a difficult situation when ISFs return to seek their help on lodging and work.